-The cardiac rehabilitation program is either fully or partially covered by many insurance providers.
-Patients should contact their insurance provider to obtain information regarding the number of sessions covered and what percentage of each session is covered.
-The participant is responsible for validating his/her insurance coverage for cardiac rehabilitation, and should document who has provided him/her with this information in case further questions need to be clarified.
+The Cardiac Rehabilitation program is either fully or partially covered by many insurance providers.
+Contact your insurance provider to learn how many sessions are covered, and what percentage of each is covered.
+You’re also responsible for validating your insurance coverage for cardiac rehabilitation, and should document who provided you with this information in case further questions need to be clarified.

 Learn More About Cardiac Rehabilitation at South Shore

 For more information about our life-changing rehabilitation program, and to see if you may be a candidate, please call (781) 624-8824.